Large Intestine: Appendicitis

 - Low Scores (0-3): Evaluate Other Etiologies

-- Absence of Maximal Tenderness in RLQ OR RLQ Tenderness without Pain on Walking, Jumping or Coughing
+- Factors:- Absence of Maximal Tenderness in RLQ OR RLQ Tenderness without Pain on Walking, Jumping or Coughing

 - ANC < 6,750